 - Co-Borrower (Co-Signor)Not to be confused with a guarantor, a co-borrower is an additional party who applies for the mortgage and is jointly responsible for its repayment.
 If a husband and wife both apply for a mortgage, they are considered co-borrowers.

 - Credit Score (Beacon Score)This is a number assigned to virtually anyone who has ever borrowed money and has a credit history (be it a credit card, car loan, mortgage or any other personal loan).
 Lenders use it to determine their ability to repay a loan.
 Credit scores range from 300 and 900 and are calculated based(...)

 - Credit Utilization

-- Debt RatioA person's monthly obligations divided by their monthly income.
-Lenders exclude bills that can be cancelled from this number, like cable TV, cell phone bills and insurance.
-They're more interested in a person's minimum required housing expenses, loan payments, credit cards and support(...)
+- Debt RatioA person's monthly obligations divided by their gross monthly income.
+This key calculation helps a lender understand if you can make your mortgage payments.
+Lenders are most interested in a person's minimum required housing expenses, loan payments, credit cards and support(...)

 - Direct Lender